wp-plugins/toolbar-removal-completely-disable/readme.txt

 * Release [STABLE] Disable Admin Bar and ToolBar with New Unified Coding!
  * NEW Disable Frontend Bump CB
  * NEW Disable Frontend "28px gap" on top of Site Home Page
- * NEW Disable Backend DashBoard Admin Menu Shaddow Effect
+ * NEW Disable Backend DashBoard Admin Menu Shadow Effect
  * NEW Disable Backend DashBoard Admin Bar/ToolBar Pointer (ToolTips)
  * NEW Disable Backend "28px gap" on top of Admin DashBoard
  * NEW Add Header and Footer Log